OpenMined/syft-flwr/notebooks/fl-diabetes-prediction/README.md

 		&& rm -rf _tmp && cd fl-diabetes-prediction
 ```

-### Install and run `syftbox` client
-Make sure you have syftbox client running in a terminal:
-1. Install `syftbox`: `curl -fsSL https://syftbox.net/install.sh | sh`
-2. Follow the instructions to start your `syftbox` client

-When you have `syftbox` installed and run in the background, you can proceeed and run the notebooks

 ### Setup python virtual environment
 Assume that you have python and the [uv](https://docs.astral.sh/uv/) package manager installed.
 Now let's create a virtual python environment with `jupyter` installed:
 ```bash